ddpie/unity-strands-agent/README.md

 **Python 3.11 Environment Issues**
 - Confirm Python 3.11 is installed on system: `python3.11 --version`
 - Install on macOS: `brew install python@3.11`
-- Re-run "Environment Setup" for automatic configuration
+- Re-run `Environment Setup` for automatic configuration

 **Cannot Find agent_core Module**
-- Run "Environment Setup" to reinstall Python dependencies
+- Run `Environment Setup` to reinstall Python dependencies
 - Check if com.ddpie.unity-strands-agent package exists in Library/PackageCache
 - Confirm virtual environment is correctly created in project Python directory

-If you encounter issues, check Unity console for error logs and click "Validate Configuration" in settings page to view current configuration status.
+If you encounter issues, check Unity console for error logs and click `Validate Configuration` in settings page to view current configuration status.

 ### Support and Feedback